Wednesday, January 9, 2019

 The time has changed, and the new generations of Christians are less deeply devoted to their religion.
 Parents may send their kids to a Catholic or Christian school, but their values may not reflect what they must have been taught.
 It might have started with my generation, but I don't know.
 We were the generation who enjoyed playing on the streets and being offline compared to the online world that the younger generation wants nowadays.

-I may not have appreciated that Cathechism book back then, but as I grow up, I am becoming more mature in religious contemplations and now have a deeper understanding of the significance of the events in Catholicism or Christianity as a whole.
-One day when I had the opportunity to return to the Catholic school's Medical center, the St. Paul Hospital Iloilo, I had a flashback of my subject religious teachings.
-The Catechism was made to live when we put Christ in our the hearts-whenever we give service to humanity in anyways.
+While I may not have fully appreciated the Catechism book in my youth, I have since matured in my religious contemplations.
+I now possess a deeper understanding of the significance of events in Catholicism and Christianity as a whole.
+Returning to the St. Paul Hospital Iloilo, I had a flashback of my religious teachings.
+The Catechism truly comes to life when we incorporate Christ into our lives through service to humanity.

 The most profound interest in my religion started when I traveled and worked in India between 2011 and 2014.
 I could compare and contrast different religions founded by great men who are considered God.
 In India, I've watched videos about "The Bible" and read articles related to Christianity.
 I genuinely appreciate films about "Jesus" and the Christianity he founded.
 I remember it was just after the beginning of the millennium when I watched the movie "Passion of the Christ," Those kinds of films give meaning when what was written in a Holy scripture is put into real-like reenactment.

-With technological advancement, I no longer carry thick, dark-page Catechism books.
-I enjoy reading online articles about lessons in Christianity and watching Biblical films through online streaming apps.
-I will no longer be tested in a written examination to know whether I understood what I had read.
-My thoughts and actions will now be the basis of my Catholic faith.
-I may have failed in my Religious studies, but the test is beyond the old-school dark and thick pages of books.
-With a deeper reflection on Religious articles and biblical films, I must have applied the teachings in my daily activities.
+With the advent of technology, I no longer need to carry the thick, dark-page Catechism books.
+I now enjoy reading online articles about Christianity and watching Biblical films through online streaming apps.
+My understanding of the teachings is no longer tested in a written examination.
+Instead, my thoughts and actions are the true measure of my Catholic faith.
+I may have faltered in my Religious studies, but the real test lies in how I apply the teachings in my daily life through deep reflection on Religious articles and biblical films.

 Whenever we celebrate any Catholic event or feast, I learn to read and understand its significance.
 I know its relevance in today's time when more people are becoming diverted and distracted by their faith.